carpentries-incubator/jekyll-pages-novice/_episodes/filters.md

 exercises: 0
 questions:
 - "How can I control the format of variable values such as dates I insert them into a page?"
-- "Where can I find out more about Jekyll and Liquid?"
 objectives:
 - "Use simple filters to control the format and content of substituted values."
 keypoints: